Midlands Region Coordinator

-To be fair to him, one thing Alex Deane is right about is that we in the Libertarian Party think we will “break the mould”.
+One thing I would say Alex Deane is right about, is that we in the Libertarian Party think we will “break the mould”.
 With plummeting popularity for both Labour and Conservatives, the approach of Brexit making UKIP defunct and the irrelevance of the Lib Dems, the timing is actually perfect for a new party.
 Not for a bog-standard centrist party, not for an obscure single-issue entity, nor for a party with £50m cash up front but nothing to stand for, but the time is right for the Libertarian Party which is none of those things.

 In the big scheme the Libertarian Party is a young upstart.
 When you consider that the Conservatives have been around for nearly 200 years and Labour for over a century, the Libertarian Party represents the hope, vision and energy of the rising generation.
 In comparison the big two are the fading elder statesmen of a bygone era (with the Lib Dems their obligatory in-bred mad cousin), desperately clinging to power, all the while demonstrating they are no longer fit to hold office.